JSON Schema Version

 A JSON schema is written in JSON syntax and will be saved typically in a file with a .json extension.
-It is indicated as a JSON schema by the $schema keyword, which should be the first keyword of the top-level object and have a value of: "http://json-schema.org/draft-N/schema#" or "http://json-schema.org/schema#".
+It is indicated as a JSON schema by the \$schema keyword, which should be the first keyword of the top-level object and have a value that is the URI of the JSON schema version you want to use.
+Here are two examples showing how to use the \$schema keyword:

-In the first example above, the schema version is explicitly named, with version names having the form draft-04, draft-06, etc. If the version name is omitted, as in the second example above, then this indicates that the schema version to be used is the latest version (currently draft-07).
+In the first example above, the schema version is explicitly named.
+Instead of explicitly selecting a version, you can use "http://json-schema.org/schema#", as in the second example above.
+This indicates that the schema version to be used is the latest version (currently 2020-12 and 2019-09-hyper).

 In JSON Schema View, you can change the version in the combo box in the bar at the top of the main window (see screenshot below).